-Clean Pretty Childbirth: Ushio's birth is remarkably blood and bodily-fluid free, especially since her mother doesn't survive it.
+Clean Pretty Childbirth: Ushio's birth is remarkably blood and bodily-fluid free, especially since her mother doesn't survive it the first time around.
 You'd probably be forgiven for thinking Nagisa just fell asleep.
 In the true ending, Tomoya gives Ushio her first bath, but she doesn't look like she needs one.

 Closeup on Head - With Sunohara and Tomoya.
 First, a shot of Sunohara (including his shoulders) commenting on something happening in the baseball field.
 Then, a closeup of Tomoya asking what's going on.
 A third shot reveals that after Sunohara's closeup, Tomoya somehow ended up sitting on Sunohara's shoulders.
 Sunohara doesn't realize/react to this until after he answers Tomoya.